Alex3397/every-new-manjaro-setup-config/README.md

 $ exit
 ```

-And all is done, run pgAdmin4 to set the server up `that's up to you, I know you got this`.
+And all is done, run pgAdmin4 to set the server up.

 ### Elasticsearch configuration